EnviDat/ckanext-passwordless_api/README.md

   - Description: If logged in, revoke the current API token.
 - **<CKAN_HOST>/api/3/action/passwordless_get_user**
   - Description: Get user details, given their API token.
-    Also resets and returns a new API token (i.e. renewal).
+    - Also resets and returns a new API token (i.e. renewal).
-    Fails silently if the user is not logged in.
+    - Fails silently if the user is not logged in.
+    - Use the core `user_show` action if refresh is not required.
+- **<CKAN_HOST>/api/3/action/passwordless_introspect**
+  - Description: Verify if the API token is valid for a user.
+    - This does not renew the token in the same call.
+    - Mostly useful for auth checking in microservice APIs.

 ## Using the cookie in an Authorization header